How to Wash Blankets of Different Types Properly

 How Do I Wash Heavy or Large Blankets?

-If your blanket is too big to fit comfortably in a standard washing machine, consider using a commercial-sized washing machine, a laundromat, or hand washing it in a bathtub.
+If your blanket sheet is too big to fit comfortably in a standard washing machine, consider using a commercial-sized washing machine, a laundromat, or hand washing it in a bathtub.

 How Can I Soften a Stiff Blanket After Washing?